On Discriminative Probabilistic Modeling for Self-Supervised Representation Learning: Introduction

-In this work, we study DPM over a continuous domain for self-supervised representation learning by investigating a computational framework of robust Monte Carlo integration of the partition functions based on the multiple importance sampling (MIS) approach~\citep{veach1995optimally,veach1998robust}.
-Our contributions can be summarized as follows:
+In this work, we study the DPM problem over a continuous infinite domain for self-supervised representation learning, called infinite discriminative learning (\textsc{$\infty$-DL}).
+We investigate a computational framework of robust Monte Carlo integration of the partition functions based on the multiple importance sampling (MIS) approach~\citep{veach1995optimally, veach1998robust}.
+Our contributions are:

 $\bullet$ We construct an empirical risk for maximum likelihood estimation (MLE) based on MIS.
 Unlike the setting in MIS for traditional stochastic simulation, the sums of conditional densities on training data are not directly accessible, requiring approximations of these sums.
 We show that an InfoNCE-based contrastive loss, referred to as the global contrastive loss (GCL)~\citep{yuan2022provable}, can be derived as a special case of this empirical risk when a simple uniform approximation is used.